UdyOhan/State-Machine/README.md

 ```

 ### Creating The Base Class for your Condition
+Create an abstract class from the generic Condition class by
+- Using the namespace **StateMachine**
+- Deriving from the generic class **Condition\<T\>** where T is a Unity Component type parameter
-Create an abstract class from the generic Condition class.
-Make sure to use the same type parameter as above
+- Make sure to use the same type parameter as above

 ```
 using System.Collections;